The Riad d’Or provides lovely, comfortable lodging inside the medina in Meknès.

 Dinner is served in a cozy street-level room with a fireplace and huge windows that separate it from a small courtyard.
 There are a limited number of tables, so reservations (even if just a short time in advance) are essential.

-As noted, my lamb tagine with almonds, dates, and honey was one of the best meals I had on our entire trip.
+As noted in an earlier post, my lamb tagine with almonds, dates, and honey was one of the best meals I had on our entire trip.
 On the other hand, my husband’s chicken tagine included really good chicken, but horrid overcooked and flavorless vegetables.
 Prices seemed high compared to other places we ate during our trip.

 Wine was available (by the bottle only), so we split a bottle of the Thalvin Cuvée du President Cabernet, which was light (more like a Pinot Noir), but pleasant and worked well with the food.